kasun/BeeSQL/docs/user/quickstart.rst

     updated_values = {'release_manager': 'John Smith'}
     db.update('beesql_version', updated_values, release_manager='John Doe', release_year=2012)

 The SQL equivalent of above statement is ``UPDATE beesql_version SET release_manager='John Smith' WHERE release_manager='John Doe' AND release_year=2012``.
 Alternatively the where condition can be supplied as a string.
-For all option which :func:`update` support refer the API.
+For all options which :func:`update` supports please refer the API.

 **Delete statement**::

     db.delete('beesql_version', version=2.0, release_name='bumblebee')

 The SQL equivalent of above statement is ``DELETE FROM beesql_version WHERE version=2.0 AND release_name='bumblebee'``.
 Alternatively the where condition can be provided as a string.
-For all option which :func:`delete` support refer the API.
+For all options which :func:`delete` supports please refer the API.

 **Closing a connection**::